Gunivers/Bookshelf/docs/modules/vector.md

 **`#bs.vector:help`**

-Vector are fundamental and extremly powerfull tool to manage motions, forces and.. well... do physics!
+Vectors are fundamental and incredibly powerful tools to manage motions, forces and.. well... do physics!

 ```{image} /_imgs/modules/vector-light.png
 :align: center